samlorlah/blog-with-rails/README.md

 ## ⭐️ Show your support <a name="support"></a>

 > Give a ⭐️ if you like this project!
+If you like this project, please give a ⭐️.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 > Hat tip to anyone whose code was used
+- I would like to thank all my team members in Microverse

 <p align="right">(<a href="#readme-top">back to top</a>)</p>